neilenns/KiCad6-CICD-Template/README.md

 ## JLCPCB BOM generation

 This repo will automatically generate the necessary files for JLCPCB's SMT assembly service.
-To make it work add a custom field to your parts called
+To make it work add the LCSC part number to the
-`MPN - JLCPCB` and put the LCSC part number for the component in the field.
+`MPN - JLCPCB` field on each symbol.
 Chances are after generation at least one component will be rotated incorrectly.
 Blame JLCPCB, it sucks.
 To correct the rotation edit the `.kibot/includes/JLCPCB-2layer.kibot.yaml` file, modifying the `rotations` section as necessary.